-Please avoid taking Advil, Aleve, aspirin, ibuprofen, Motrin, and Naprosyn for two weeks prior to your surgery.
+In order to prepare for your breast augmentation, please avoid taking Advil, Aleve, aspirin, ibuprofen, Motrin, and Naprosyn for two weeks prior to your surgery.
 High dose vitamins and herbal medications should also be avoided.
 Most other medications that you take regularly can be taken before your procedure.
 It is especially important to take blood pressure medication so that your blood pressure remains normal during surgery.

 Your breast augmentation will be performed at the outpatient surgery center.
-Be sure to have someone available to drive you home and stay with you for the first 24 hours, as you will be drowsy from the anesthesia.
+Be sure to have someone available to drive you home and stay with you for the first 24-hours, as you will be drowsy from the anesthesia.

 Recovering from Breast Augmentation

 You will be fitted with a surgical bra to minimize swelling, which should be worn for a few weeks.
 Drains are not usually necessary after a breast augmentation has been performed.